Smart Dimmer Controlled by Mobile App

 }

-If everything has gone well, the zero-crossing estimate trigger should match the midpoint of the optocoupler-triggered pulse and closely match the actual zero of the rectifier output, as illustrated in the following figures.
+Once the implementation was completed and tested, the zero-crossing estimate trigger was observed to align with the midpoint of the pulse generated by the optocoupler, as desired, and to closely match the actual zero of the rectifier output, as shown in the following figures.

 Triggering the TRIAC

-The next step is to trigger the TRIAC at a desired time after the input voltage crosses zero.
-This is essential for dimmer circuits, which use phase control to adjust the amount of power delivered to the load.
-In phase control, the TRIAC is triggered at a specific point in each AC cycle, effectively cutting part of the waveform.
-By changing the point at which the TRIAC is triggered, the amount of the AC waveform applied to the load is controlled, thereby regulating the power.
+The next step was to trigger the TRIAC at a desired time after the input voltage crossed zero.
+This step was essential for the dimmer circuit, which relied on phase control to adjust the amount of power delivered to the load.
+In this approach, the TRIAC was triggered at a specific point within each AC cycle, effectively removing a portion of the waveform.
+By varying the trigger point, the portion of the AC waveform applied to the load was controlled, thereby regulating the delivered power.

-The trigger time can be represented in terms of brightness.
-A lower brightness value corresponds to a later TRIAC trigger time, resulting in less current being supplied to the load.
-Since the frequency of the electrical network corresponds to each complete cycle of a sinusoidal signal, it is important to note that the zero-crossing detector operates twice per period of the supply waveform, effectively doubling the detection frequency.
-Therefore, the brightness value, which ranges from 0% to 100%, must be accurately converted to the appropriate trigger time to achieve the desired dimming effect.
-Consequently, the trigger time \(t\) can be represented considering the brightness \(b\) and the frequency \(f\) by the following expression.
+The trigger time was expressed in terms of brightness, where lower brightness values corresponded to later TRIAC trigger times and, consequently, to a reduced current supplied to the load.
+Since the frequency of the electrical network corresponds to the period of the sinusoidal supply signal, it was also taken into account that the zero-crossing detector operated twice per cycle, effectively doubling the detection frequency.
+Therefore, the brightness value, defined in the range from 0% to 100%, was converted into the appropriate trigger time to achieve the desired dimming effect.
+As a result, the trigger time \(t\) was expressed as a function of the brightness \(b\) and the frequency \(f\) using the following relation:

-To implement this expression in the code, the trigger time calculation must be performed after each zero-crossing detection, taking into account the brightness value.
-First, it is necessary to calculate the period of the electrical network.
-This can be done in the ISR by subtracting the last recorded rising edge time from the current time, providing an estimated period.
-The trigger time is then computed in an auxiliary function, as floating point operations are constrained within the ISR.
-Subsequently, in the ISR, the timer executed after the rising edge is set with the calculated trigger time.
+To implement this expression in the code, the trigger time calculation was performed after each zero-crossing detection, taking the selected brightness value into account.
+First, the period of the electrical network was estimated by subtracting the previously recorded rising edge timestamp from the current one within the ISR.
+The trigger time was then calculated in an auxiliary function, since floating-point operations were constrained inside the ISR.
+Finally, still within the ISR, the timer scheduled after the rising edge was configured using the computed trigger time.

-For example, the code incorporating these adjustments can be structured as follows, assuming a brightness setting of 50%.
+The code employing these adjustments was structured as follows, assuming a brightness setting of 50%:

 1